h15200/notes/dataStructures.md

 console.log(quickSort([5,17,1,7,0, 3, -3]))
 ```

-- better optimizatino to just use indices
+- better optimization to just use indices. now the space complexity will just be (logN) at best to account for the recursive call stack

 ```
 function quickSort(arr: number[], left: number = 0, right: number = arr.length - 1): number[] {